How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 Wood or Stock is the most important item that you will need for a project besides the scroll saw itself.
 There are various species of wood or stock that you can use for scrolling.

 Of the many places to purchase stock, first on the list is the big box stores.
-In my area, they usually have Oak, Cedar, Pine and Poplar in ¾”, ½”, and ¼” thicknesses.
+In my area, they usually have Oak, Cedar, Pine, and Poplar in ¾”, ½”, and ¼” thicknesses.
 Baltic Birch plywood is a popular choice as well.

-You can even get wood from Amazon like butternut , cherry, maple, oak, walnut, and other species like Brazilian cherry.
+You can even get wood from Amazon like butternut, cherry, maple, oak, walnut, and other species like Brazilian cherry.

 Another source, where I get most of my stock from, is a local sawmill.
 The choice of species may be limited if you choose this option.
-In my area, I can get Cherry, Oak, Pine, Walnut, and I have even picked up some Sassafras and Hickory wood.
+In my area, I can get Cherry, Oak, Pine, and Walnut, and I have even picked up some Sassafras and Hickory wood.

 Blades

 Scroll saw blades are a subject that books could be written on and are very difficult to cover in just a few paragraphs.
 Honestly, it was very confusing to me when I first started scroll sawing but as I read more information and tried different blades, it became much easier to understand.
-Basically, there are two types of scroll saw blades: pin end and plain end.
+There are two types of scroll saw blades: pin end and plain end.

 I go into a little more detailed information regarding the different types of scroll saw blades and where you can find them here.